avble/avble.github.io/_posts/2024-09-10-high-traffic--microservice-scalability.md

 # Performance
 There are several criterias for measuring the performance of a http server.

+This experimental result for av_http is conducted base on environment.
+And it looks impressive.
+* OS: Linux 5.15.153.1-microsoft-standard-WSL2
-And it varies from the hardward and OS.
-THe performance is measured on environment: `11th Gen Intel(R) Core(TM) i5-1135G7 @ 2.40GHz` and `microsoft-standard-WSL2`
+* Hardware: 11th Gen Intel(R) Core(TM) i5-1135G7 @ 2.40GHz

 The ab tool is used to measure the performance.
 It is also understood that the evaluation result may vary on the environment (OS and hardware).